-As for pens, I decided to use my Pilot Frixion pens, since they have such a gentle color and really are a perfect pen for the back to school season (you can erase them!).
+As for pens, I decided to use my Pilot Frixion pens, since they have such a gentle color and really are the perfect pens for the back-to-school season (you can erase them!).

 With that out of the way, let’s dive in!